Disney Adventures: History

 In the early years of the magazine, the comics actually featured in the magazine were standard Disney-based comics such as DuckTales, Chip 'n Dale Rescue Rangers, TaleSpin, Darkwing Duck, Goof Troop, Mickey Mouse, Gargoyles, Bonkers, and various adaptations of Disney feature films.
 As the magazine evolved, non-Disney material from artists such as Sergio Aragonés, Evan Dorkin, Matt Groening, William Van Horn, and Jeff Smith began appearing with some regularity.
-In addition, well known comic book industry names such as Marv Wolfman and Heidi MacDonald worked as a comic editor for the magazine at several times during the mid-to-late 1990s.
-Cover artwork for issues commonly featured an actor or musician interacting with a Disney cartoon character through 1995, and occasionally thereafter until 1998.
-Issues came out monthly with occasional special issues until 1999, when regular issues scaled back to ten times a year along with special issues.
+In addition, well-known comic book industry names such as Marv Wolfman and Heidi MacDonald worked as comics editors for the magazine during the mid-to-late 1990s.

+Cover artwork for issues commonly featured an actor or musician interacting with a Disney cartoon character through 1995, and occasionally thereafter until April 1998.
+Issues came out monthly until 1999, when the January & February issues were replaced by one winter issue.
+Starting in 2000, D.A. reduced two summer month releases into one issue as well.
+With slight calendar adjustments, this format remained until the magazine stopped publishing.
+From 1992-2003 (with the exception of 1998), additional special issues were also released, either for collector purposes or to tie in with a new movie or TV series, or with an overarching theme (like the three "Music" issues released annually from 1999–2001).
+A special Goof Troop themed issue featuring recent articles and comic reprints was distributed to restaurants and Disney Afternoon affiliates in the summer of 1992.